ankane/mapkick.js/README.md

 You can use `latitude`, `lat`, `longitude`, `lon`, and `lng`.

-You can specify an icon, label, and tooltip for each data point [master]
+You can specify an icon, label, and tooltip for each data point

 ```javascript
 {